-To a pot or to a large pan add two tablespoons of olive oil and one chopped onion.
+To a dutch oven or large pot, add two tablespoons of olive oil and one chopped onion.

 Cook the onion for a couple of minutes, stirring occasionally, then add two garlic cloves, grated or minced, and about an inch or 2 cm of grated ginger.

 Fry the onion, garlic, and ginger for a couple of minutes till the onion is soft and shiny.

 Oil-free?
 To make the lentil curry without oil, add the chopped onion to a cold pan.
 Then put the pan on medium to low heat, and let it warm up slowly.
 The onion contains natural oils that will come out when heated up.
 Move the onion around the pan, and let it cook for a couple of minutes.
 Then add two garlic cloves, grated or minced, and about an inch or 2 cm of grated ginger.
 Stir until the garlic and ginger release their aroma; it should take about a minute; then turn the heat to low and add the spices.